 Digestive problems, skipped periods… do some vegans have no heart?
 Isn’t health a legitimate excuse for cancelling a soy alternative and free from diet?
-Many vegan influencers have tried to reason this with their followers – fellow vegans who faithfully wait for their influencing idols ‘what I eat in day’ vlogs.
-Goodbye veganism feels inexcusable for some, but to me there’s no suprise.
+Many vegan influencers try to reason this with their followers – fellow vegans who faithfully wait for their influencing idols ‘what I eat in day’ vlogs.
+Goodbye veganism feels inexcusable for some, but to me there’s no surprise.

 You can’t do vegan on a trend

-Veganism has gained vast power in 2019.
-Last week, The Guardian reported an increase in sales for companies marketing vegan products.
-Greggs for example, has relished greatly from launching a vegan sausage roll.
+Veganism gained vast power in 2019.
+Last week, The Guardian reported sale increases for companies marketing vegan products.
+Greggs for example, relished greatly from launching a vegan sausage roll.
 Supermarkets, restaurants and fast food brands have realised the necessity of catering to a growing plant-based millennial generation.
 According to Forbes, over 50% of millennials are attempting to include plant-based food in their diets.
 The ‘no eating food with a face’ trend is steaming ahead, despite the rise of criticising diet culture and the influx of vegan influencers caught out.

 Although the media often shares research listing potential dangers of veganism – most recently, a higher stroke risk, social media users tend to view the lifestyle as a health status.
 It bodes well with the inspirational quotes and messages promoting self-love.
-Did you know that word existed before Instagram?
-If you’re eating well, exercising, studying, meditating, waking up at 5:00am, and managing to find income for daily new outfits and lavish café meals, you’re living the ideal IG life.
+If you’re eating well, exercising, studying, meditating, waking up at 5:00 am, and managing to find income for daily new outfits and lavish café meals, you’re living the ideal IG life.
 The ‘cleanness’ of veganism nicely incorporates in these go-getter values.

 In a compact, food marketing industry – bloggers galore mustering up recipes, next to actual chefs, veganism has made a nice niche for influencers to stand out.
 And more than just vegan, some have niched further to raw vegan.
 A strict diet banning food derived from animal origin and food heated above 48C.
 I attempted to avoid meals cooked in high heat this summer – I lasted from breakfast to lunch.